RohitKumarMishra/wifi_configuration/README.md

   var listAvailableWifi = await WifiConfiguration.getWifiList();
   //If wifi is available then device will get connected
+  //In case of ios you will not get list of connected wifi an empty list will be available
+  //As Apple does not allow to scan the available hotspot list
+  //If you try to access with private api's then apple will reject the app

   bool connectionState = await WifiConfiguration.connectToWifi("Wifi ssid", "Wifi Pass");
   //This will return a boolean value